tonyfischetti/assertr/README.md

 value falls within the bounds supplied, and
 - `in_set` - that returns a predicate function that checks if an element is a member of the set supplied.
+- `is_uniq` - that checks to see if each element appears only once

 and predicate generators designed to be used with the `insist` and `insist_rows`
 functions: